This post may contain affiliate links. Please read my disclosure policy for details. As an Amazon Associate I earn from qualifying purchases.

 Japanese macaroni is cooked with shrimp or/and chicken, onion, and mushrooms in Béchamel sauce and topped with melted cheese, but not as cheesy as the American version.

-I couldn’t help but feeling all nostalgic about my own childhood every time I make this dish for my children.
+I couldn’t help but feel all nostalgic about my own childhood every time I make this dish for my children.
 As my mom normally cooked more traditional food at home, my brother and I would get really excited when she decided to make a western-style dish like macaroni gratin.
 It was such a treat for us!
 Part of the fun was to pick up the macaroni pieces with the sharp prongs of the fork as we eat.
 I particularly love the burnt cheese and crusty panko topping, and always saved the best-toasted pieces for the last bite.
 Did you do that too?

 5 Key Ingredients for the Gratin

 - Macaroni – Japanese small straight macaroni pasta is not available here so I used elbow pasta instead.
-You can use Rigatoni as well, but I personally like the small pasta, so it will be well-coated with the white sauce.
+You can use Rigatoni as well, but I personally like the small pasta, so it will be well-coated with white sauce.

 - Ingredients – Onion, chicken/shrimp, and mushrooms are commonly used.
 But this is where you can be flexible and creative.